ownerrez/orez-wp/README.md

 The official WordPress plugin for the OwnerRez API.

+THIS IS A BETA LIBRARY.
+SUBMIT PROBLEMS AND REQUESTS AS ISSUES.

 ## Usage

 After installation, go to Admin -> Settings -> OwnerRez and enter a username and personal access token to register your wordpress site.